 - PRA_CH: Change of UE presence in PRA.
 The UE is entering/leaving a Presence Reporting Area.

-- UE_POLICY: A MANAGE UE POLICY COMPLETE message or a MANAGE UE POLICY COMMAND REJECT message, as defined in Annex D.5 of 3GPP TS 24.501, has been received by the AMF and is being forwarded.
+- UE_POLICY: A MANAGE UE POLICY COMPLETE message or a MANAGE UE POLICY COMMAND REJECT message, as defined in Annex D.5 of 3GPP TS 24.501 or a "UE POLICY PROVISIONING REQUEST" message, as defined in subclause 7.2.1.1 of 3GPP TS 24.587 [x1], has been received by the AMF and is being forwarded.

 - PLMN_CH: PLMN change. the serving PLMN of UE has changed.